MCU development board with portrait LVGL keyboard display

 Hitting a Plateau

-The autonomous work brought us from 183ms to about 32ms over the next couple of days.
-Good progress, but typing still felt sluggish.
+The autonomous work brought us from 183ms to about 32ms (31 FPS) over the next couple of days.
+Good progress, just crossing the responsive threshold, but typing still felt sluggish.
 I was doing a couple of things at this point.

 First, I prompted a separate agent to compare our hardware configuration against the Phytec-provided Zephyr profile for the same system-on-module, looking for differences in clock speeds, bus timing, SDRAM configuration, MIPI settings.
 It came back pretty clean, the configs were broadly similar.
 No smoking gun there, but it ruled out a whole class of potential issues.